Abhisha1/XeroNetSSUOpenIdPluginApp/README.md

 ## What is Sign Up With Xero Recommended Flow?
 Xero can be used as an identity provider.
 This is where a user can use their Xero account to sign up to another service.
-App partners are required to implement the sign up with xero as part of their certification, and this demo shows a sample of how an app may use Xero to create an account.
+App partners are required to implement the sign up with Xero as part of their certification, and this demo shows a sample of how an app may use Xero to create an account.

 For more information about this process, refer to the [Sign Up with Xero blog post](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/sign-up/) or the awesome [Sign Up with Xero explainer](https://www.google.com/url?q=https://www.youtube.com/watch?v%3DpFGHti5Y17Q%26t%3D2s%26ab_channel%3DXeroDeveloper&sa=D&source=docs&ust=1664933858033865&usg=AOvVaw3V1VrIUyyRpdPc8LgtN4xH) video Lee has created.